TIY-Durham/2015-FALL-FEE/20--Escape-From-The-Planet-Of-The-APIs/README.md

 Time to get to templating.
 Go back to the MF'g HTML profile column you finished last week.
 Start by replacing _one_ of your list items with placeholders that match where in the API data these values originate.
 Put this work in the `feature--list-placeholders` branch.

-When you've reviewed, and merged, open a new branch called `feature--list-templates` and wrap all of that placeholder-laden markup in `<template>` tags.
+When you've reviewed and merged, open a new branch called `feature--list-templates` and wrap all of that placeholder-laden markup in `<template>` tags.
 Give them descriptive (and unique!) `id` attributes so we can pick them out of the DOM with jQuery.

 Pluck the HTML contents of each `<template>` tag and pass it through the `template` function in Lodash.
 Don't forget to assign the result of each to a variable!
 What is the _type_ of the value returned by `lodash.template`?
 How can we use that value to print -- i.e. `console.log` -- the HTML for a single repo list item?